kelanaeka/hello-world/README.md

 # hello-world
-This is the new repo
+This is the new repo.
-Okay close it now
+Okay close it now.
-This is new edit
+This is new edit.